LemmyNet/lemmy-docs/src/contributors/02-local-development.md

 After making changes, you need to format the code with `cargo +nightly fmt --all` and run the linter with `./scripts/fix-clippy.sh`.

+If you are working on the PostgreSQL schema and database statements, cargo `install diesel_cli` gives you [a way to work with the migrations from a shell](https://github.com/diesel-rs/diesel/tree/master/diesel_cli).

 ### Frontend development

 Install dependencies by running `yarn`.
 Then run `yarn dev` to launch lemmy-ui locally.
 It automatically connects to the Lemmy backend on `localhost:8536`.
 Open [localhost:1234](http://localhost:1234) in your browser.
 The project is rebuilt automatically when you change any files.